grucloud/grucloud/examples/aws/aws-cdk-examples/openid-connect-github/README.md

-# Aws deploymemt
+# Aws OpenId Connect with GitHub

-Boilerplate to deploy infrastructure on Aws with GruCloud.
+This example is taken from the project https://github.com/dannysteenman/aws-cdk-examples/tree/main/openid-connect-github